Alamodome

 The Alamodome is a 64,000-seat domed indoor multi-purpose stadium in San Antonio, Texas.
 It is located on the southeastern fringe of downtown San Antonio.
 The facility opened on May 15, 1993, having been constructed at a cost of $186 million.

 The multi-purpose facility was intended to increase the city's convention traffic and attract a professional football franchise.
 It also placated the San Antonio Spurs' demands for a larger arena.
 The Spurs played in the Alamodome for a decade, then became disenchanted with the facility and convinced Bexar County to construct a new arena for them, now called the Frost Bank Center.
-The Alamodome's regular tenants are currently the San Antonio Brahmas of the United Football League and the UTSA Roadrunners.
-Recent tenants include the San Antonio Commanders of the Alliance of American Football and the San Antonio Talons of the Arena Football League.
+The Alamodome's regular tenant is currently the UTSA Roadrunners.
+Recent tenants include the San Antonio Commanders of the Alliance of American Football, the San Antonio Brahmas of the United Football League, and the San Antonio Talons of the Arena Football League.

 Features

 The facility is a rectilinear 5-level stadium which can seat up to 64,000 spectators for a typical football game and marching band competitions and is expandable to hold 72,000 spectators.

 The stadium was designed to easily convert into a basketball or hockey arena.
 Converting the stadium for basketball and hockey takes 12–18 hours to set up retractable seating and installing the playing surface.
 In this configuration, typically only the two lower levels at one or both ends are used.
 The arena configuration seats 20,662 spectators, but is expandable to 39,500 when the upper level is opened.
 The stadium can also be adapted into a smaller auditorium space (branded as the "Illusions Theater"), with an intimate, enclosed setting, seating upwards of 11,000 using floor space and the north grandstand.

 The Alamodome opened with 38 luxury suites and 6,000 club level seats.
 The original design specifications called for 66 luxury suites.
 However, since the Spurs were the only full-time tenant at the time, only 38 luxury suites in the north end of the facility were built.
 The footprints for the 28 unbuilt luxury suites were open floor space just behind the club level seats that surround the south end of the facility.
 In 2006, the Alamodome underwent an expansion to accommodate 14 new luxury suites.
 The Sports Club and the Top of the Dome restaurant also received renovations in 2004.

 The Alamodome has two permanent Olympic-size ice rinks that can be used for NHL games, figure skating and speed skating.
 The facility also contains 30000 sqft of meeting rooms and 160000 sqft of continuous exhibit space.